AndreyNautilus/learn-k8s/k8s-manifests/cluster-setup/README.md

 # Cluster setup

-Neccessary 3rd party tools to be installed in the cluster.
+Necessary 3rd party tools to be installed in the cluster.

 1. `metrics-server` to enable HPA
-2. `dashboard` to get basic monitoring
+1. `dashboard` to get basic monitoring
-3. `ingress-nginx` to enable ingress resources
+1. `ingress-nginx` to enable ingress resources